It’s here!! Registration is now open for…

 I totally get it because I was there!

-Nine years ago, my three year old son was not speaking and I began controlling everything I could.
+Eleven years ago, my three year old son was not speaking (and wouldn’t speak until he was five) and I began controlling everything I could.
 I organized, decluttered, managed and got angry when anyone even tried to mess with my schedule and routine.
 I rarely went anywhere without him because I felt like I was the only one who could meet his needs.
 I didn’t like going places with him because I was so nervous about meltdowns and what other people might think.

 I read every book on late talking kids that I could get my hands on and consulted all of the specialists with the hope that they would have the answers I was searching for.
 I wanted to punch anyone who mentioned the term “autism” in my presence.

 I wanted what I expected while expecting.
 I wanted to feel like I was doing enough, doing a good job, being a good mom.

 In the smallest part of my heart I knew that as a family we’d be okay but I had no idea how we’d get there because it didn’t feel ok at all.
 Then I discovered an amazing woman and coach, Martha Beck, who through her own experiences with her son Adam who has Down Syndrome, made me realize that I could have this child AND the life that I always wanted.
 I was doing all that I could for my son but was missing an important part of the equation…helping myself so that I could truly enjoy my life as a person and mother.

 - that challenging situations could teach me things about myself and how to be more successful in helping my child.

 - that I could tap into answers that my body held for me which then taught me that the emotions I was having were normal and only then I was able to stop blaming myself for feeling them.

 - that I the only thing I could control were my thoughts and knowing this, I could transform how I was feeling at any given moment.